ShipBit/wingman-ai/README.md

 ![StarHead](https://star-head.de/assets/images/logo/LOGO_@290.png)

 StarHead is where it gets really interesting.
-This wingman is tailored to _Star Citizen_ and uses the [StarHead API](https://star-head.de) to enrich your gaming experience with external data.
-It is a showcase of how to build specialized wingmen for specific use-cases and scenarios.
+This Wingman is tailored to _Star Citizen_ and uses the [StarHead API](https://star-head.de) to enrich your gaming experience with external data.
+It is a showcase of how to build specialized Wingmen for specific use-cases and scenarios.
 Simply ask StarHead for the best trade route, and it will prompt you for your ship, location, and budget.
 It will then call the StarHead API and read the result back to you.

-Like all of our OpenAI wingmen, it will remember the conversation history and you can ask follow-up questions.
+Like all of our OpenAI Wingmen, it will remember the conversation history and you can ask follow-up questions.
 For example, you can ask what the starting point of the route, or what the next stop is.
 You can also ask for the best trade route from a different location or with a different ship.

 StarHead is a community project that aims to provide a platform for _Star Citizen_ players to share their knowledge and experience.
 At the moment it is mainly focused on the trading aspect of _Star Citizen_.
 With a huge database of trade items, shop inventories and prices, it allows you to find the best trade routes and make the most profit.
 A large community of players is constantly working to keep the data up to date.